Mahmadabid/ImageEnhancer/Readme.md

 # Image Processing Tool

-This repository contains an image processing toolkit that provides functionalities such as upscaling an image, converting pixel data to an image, and extracting pixel data from an image.
-Additionally, it provides a GUI-based application to interactively execute these operations.
+This repository offers an image processing toolkit with features like upscaling images, converting pixel data to images, and extracting pixel data from images.
+It also provides an interactive GUI application to simplify these operations.

 ## Table of Contents